-"In my mind, mentoring is a key to learning," says Shannon Davis, interim senior associate dean of the College of Humanities and Social Sciences and faculty member in the Department of Sociology and Anthropology.
+"In my mind, mentoring is a key to learning," says Shannon Davis, faculty member in the Department of Sociology and Anthropology.
 "The relationship between the mentor and mentee, as well as between mentees, brings home an understanding that every relationship is an opportunity for discovery."

 Davis's championing of the mentoring process, paired with the extent to which mentoring informs her own teaching, was recently recognized by the Society for the Study of Social Problems (SSSP), in the form of the Kathleen S. Lowney Mentoring Award for 2018.